 PhD students in the School of Labour Studies are provided shared offices (KTH 728 & 729) for your TA office hours and socializing.
-Each office has a computer(s) with internet access.
-Keys are provided for a \$20 deposit in September which is refunded when keys are returned.
-Replacement cost for lost keys: \$100.
+Each office has a computer(s) with internet access and individual desks for each student.
+Any computer issues should be reported to LS staff as soon as discovered to request appropriate IT support.
+Office keys are provided in September.

-We share this floor with staff and students from other departments, so office doors should never be left unlocked, both for theft prevention and noise reduction.
+We share the 7th floor with some staff and students from other departments, so office doors should never be left unlocked, both for theft prevention and noise reduction.

-Mice and other rodents are often unfortunately also occupants of this building.
-That combined with garbage pickup by custodians only once per month means that it is important that YOU take your food/beverage garbage to the washrooms, which is emptied daily.
-For health and environment reasons, please DO NOT leave any leftover food or beverages in the offices overnight.
+Mice and other rodents are often unfortunately also occupants of our older building.
+That, combined with only monthly garbage pickup by custodians, means that it is important that YOU take your food/beverage garbage to the washrooms, which is emptied daily.
+For health and environmental reasons, please DO NOT leave any leftover food or beverages in the offices overnight.

-Cans and/or bottles can be recycled in containers on the 1st floor main hallway of KTH or outside the building in the Arts Quad area.
+Recycling containers are located on the 1st floor of KTH or outside the building.
 The blue recycle bins in the offices are strictly for paper recycling and NOTHING ELSE.
-If you put items that are not recyclable papers, they will be disposed of as garbage and will not be recycled.